jmrapp1/MERN-Boilerplate/README.md

 In order for your own mapper to be detected you must [add it to the array](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/mappers/MapperUtils.ts#L6) within the `MapperUtils`.

+## Generic Name Mapper

+It's great to have resources to standardize communication between server and client, but the need to have a separate mapper for each resource can become a bit excessive.
+In most cases you just want to map properties from an incoming request to the resource using the same properties names.
+For example, say we have a `LoginResource` that contains the variables `username` and `password`, and we are expecting the properties `username` and `password` to come through a POST request.
+The property names are the same, and the mapper would simply map the incoming data to the resource.
+I'd say this is the case about 75% of the time.
+In order to prevent such simple mappers from piling up, I created the `GenericNameMapper`.
+This mapper allows you to handle these situations easily by instantiating an instance of it, giving it a unique ID, and passing in the resource type.
+You can also optionally pass in a function to output a string when a variable is undefined.
+Here is an example of an implementation of the mapper. **NOTE:** When using the `GenericNameMapper` you _MUST_ set a value to the variables inside of the resource.
+It can be an empty string or `null`.
+It just has to be something.
+Refer to [this resource]() to see an example.

 ## Error Handling

 Similar to how the resource system works, HttpErrors are also shared between client and server.
 When an error occurs within controller